This post is an attempt to help you recognize crony cliques, understand their barriers and tactics, and make them answer for their actions.

 I live near a curve in our village.
 The accusing committee member drives around that curve to get to our post office.
 When I can see cars coming around the curve, I have 6 to 7 seconds before they reach my driveway — if they are going the speed limit.
 When cars go faster than the speed limit, I might have 3 to 4 seconds before they reach my driveway.
 I have looked towards the curve, seen no car, and backed out of my driveway only to find a car on my bumper as soon as I stop to shift gears.

 To protect myself, I back slowly to the end of my driveway looking in the other direction where the road is straight.
 At the end of my driveway I turn to look at the curve before backing out.
-One day when I was slowly backing down the driveway and looking at the straight side of the road, the accusing committee member came around the curve and honked at me.
-She obviously had not considered the danger I face every time I back out of my driveway, because she did not slow down.
-I doubt that she was driving the speed limit.
+One day when I was slowly backing down the driveway and looking at the straight side of the road, the accusing committee member came speeding around the curve and honked at me.
+She obviously had not considered the danger I face every time I back out of my driveway, because she did not slow down to the speed limit.
 Given that experience, I am certain the accusing committee member would use ugly gossip about me without a second thought.

 Crony Clique Short-Sightedness